MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 <img width="864" height="1488" alt="image" src="https://github.com/user-attachments/assets/0dbe6e13-daf7-4037-bf8d-1dd9fcb86188" />
 </p>
 <br><br>
 This repository presents a model-based engineering study of an integrated electric vehicle system using MATLAB, Simulink, Simscape and GT-SUITE.
 The simulation architecture is used to investigate the interaction between electric motors, power electronics, mechanical driveline, control systems, thermal systems and vehicle-level operating scenarios.
-The engineering focus is on the development and analysis of **electromechanical motion systems** and the interfaces between:
+The engineering focus is on the development and analysis of Electromechanical systems and the interfaces between:

 **Electrical Power → Drive & Control → Motor → Mechanical Transmission → System Load**